Learning Fitness Functions for Machine Programming

-\paragraph{Longest Common Subsequence} As an alternative to CF, we can use longest common subsequence (LCS) between $\zeta$ and $P^t$.
-The fitness score of $\zeta$ is
+{\bf Longest Common Subsequence: } As an alternative to CF, we can use longest common subsequence (LCS) between $P^\zeta$ and $P^t$.
+The fitness score of $\zeta$ is $f^{LCS}_{P^t}(\zeta)=\mathbf{len}(\mathit{LCS}(P^\zeta, P^t))$.
 Similar to CF, training data can be constructed from $E$ which is then fed into a neural network-based multiclass classifier.
+For the earlier example, $f^{LCS}$ will be 2.

-\paragraph{Function Probability} The work \cite{deepcoder} proposed a probability map for the functions in the DSL.
+{\bf Function Probability: } The work \cite{deepcoder} proposed a probability map for the functions in the DSL.
 Let us assume that the probability map $\mathbf{p}$ is defined as the probability of each DSL operation to be in $P^t$ given the input-output samples.
 Namely, $\mathbf{p} = (p_1, \dots, p_k,\dots,p_{|\vocab{}|})$ such that $p_k=Prob(\mathrm{op}_k \in \mathbf{elems}(P^t)|\{(I_j, O^t_j)\}^m_{j=1})$, where $\mathrm{op}_k$ is the $k^{th}$ operation in the DSL.
 Then, a multiclass, multilabel neural network classifier with sigmoid activation functions used in the output of the last layer can be used to predict the probability map.
 Training data can be constructed for the neural network using $E$.
-We can use the probability map to calculate the fitness score of $\zeta$ as

-\scheme\ can also use the probability map to guide the mutation process.
+We can use the probability map to calculate the fitness score of $\zeta$ as $f^{FP}_{P^t}(\zeta)=\sum_{k:\mathrm{op}_k \in \mathbf{elems}(P^\zeta)} p_k$. \scheme\ also uses the probability map to guide the mutation process.
 For example, instead of mutating a function $z_k$ with $z'$ that is selected randomly, \scheme\ can select $z'$ using Roulette Wheel algorithm using the probability map.